Sharpening & Honing

 Our sharpening stones range from a coarse synthetic that removes metal quickly to a fine natural stone for honing an extremely sharp edge onto the blade.
 All the stones have a unique oval shape and the narrow faces are used to sharpen the scythe blade.
 A coarse followed by a finer stone will set an excellent mowing edge.

-Following is a description of use for each stone we offer:
+Following is a description of use for each stone we offer.
+Keep them safe as they will break if dropped on concrete, asphalt, tile, or the like:

 Keeping Your Stones Clean: